vsespb/mt-aws-glacier/README.md

 ### `list-vaults`

-Lists all vaults in region specified by `--region` (with a respect to IAM permissions for listing vaults), prints it to the screen in a machine readable tab separated format (which is not yet documented here, one note - LastInventoryDate can be empty string as Amazon API can return it as null).
+Lists all vaults in region specified by `--region` (with a respect to IAM permissions for listing vaults), prints it to the screen.
+Default format is human readable, not for parsing.
+Use `--format=mtmsg` for machine readable tab separated format (which is not yet documented here, however it's self-explanatory and backward compatability is guaranteed;
+one note - LastInventoryDate can be empty string as Amazon API can return it as null).

 ### Other commands